-If you’re looking for superior night vision, consider either the Nest camera listed above, or do research on night vision quality before making a purchase.
+If you’re looking for superior night vision, go for the Arlo camera listed above, or research night vision quality before making a purchase.

-Motion sensitivity in outdoor security cameras vary widely, but generally the technology works well regardless of the model you choose.
-Most cameras, even inexpensive ones, do an excellent job of detecting motion, and, if the camera is connected to an app, will send a motion alert to your phone.
+Motion sensitivity in outdoor security cameras varies widely, but generally, the technology works well regardless of the model you choose.
+Most cameras, even inexpensive ones, do an excellent job of detecting motion, and, if the camera is connected to an app, it will send a motion alert to your phone.
 Most people find that motion settings on cameras are too sensitive, meaning that things like rain, bugs, or even bright sunlight can trigger an alert.

 Most outdoor cameras have a rating of IP65 or higher, which means they are waterproof and can withstand someone spraying a hose on them.
 That usually (but not always) means that a camera with that rating can withstand extreme temperatures ranging from -40 to 110 degrees Fahrenheit or similar.